ntan-key/MVC/README.md

 # MVC
-LabView implementations of Model-View-Controller architecture.
+LabView implementations of Model-View-Controller architecture using the actor framework.